 To give you an idea of some products that we are presently preparing, the following is a partial list, with brief explanations about these items:

 In other situations, the absorption of a drug into the general circulation is the actual goal.
 There are however, many reasons why oral or rectal formulations may not be viable options.
 Therefore, a drug that can be absorbed into the bloodstream after topical application would be very valuable.
-An example is the drug scopolamine, which can be delivered directly into the blood stream after applying a small amount of the scopolamine lipo-gel behind the ear.
-Each application lasts from 8 to 12 hours and can be reapplied as needed.
+An example is the drug scopolamine, which can be delivered directly into the blood stream after applying a small amount of the scopolamine transdermal gel behind the knee.
+Each application lasts from 6 to 8 hours and can be reapplied as needed.